-McCarter is the author of Wiel Arets: Autobiographical References (Birkhauser, 2012); Understanding Architecture: A Primer on Architecture as Experience, with Juhani Pallasmaa (Phaidon, 2012); Frank Lloyd Wright: Critical Lives (Reaktion Books, London, 2006), translated into four languages; Louis I. Kahn (Phaidon Press, London, 2005); On and By Frank Lloyd Wright: A Primer of Architectural Principles (Phaidon Press, London, 2005); William Morgan: Selected and Current Works (Images Press, Sydney, 2002); Frank Lloyd Wright (Phaidon Press, London, 1997); Unity Temple: Frank Lloyd Wright (Phaidon Press, London, 1997); and Fallingwater: Frank Lloyd Wright (Phaidon Press, London, 1994).
-Currently at press are the following books he authored: Alvar Aalto: Art & Ideas (Phaidon Press), Carlo Scarpa (Phaidon Press), and Aldo van Eyck (Yale University Press).
-He is currently under contract for the books Marcel Breuer (Phaidon), On and By Louis Kahn: A Primer on Architectural Principles, with Michael Merrill (Phaidon), Marcel Breuer: Koerfer House, with Michael Merrill (Phaidon), and Interiority: The Primacy of Interior Spatial Experience in Architecture (Reaktion Books).
-He is also currently working on monographs on a number of contemporary architects as well as a study of the relationship between painting and architecture from 1900 to today.
+McCarter is the author of Carlo Scarpa (Phaidon, 2013); Wiel Arets: Autobiographical References (Birkhauser, 2012); Understanding Architecture: A Primer on Architecture as Experience, with Juhani Pallasmaa (Phaidon, 2012); Frank Lloyd Wright: Critical Lives (Reaktion Books, London, 2006), translated into four languages; Louis I. Kahn (Phaidon Press, London, 2005), translated into two languages; On and By Frank Lloyd Wright: A Primer of Architectural Principles (Phaidon Press, London, 2005); William Morgan: Selected and Current Works (Images Press, Sydney, 2002); Frank Lloyd Wright (Phaidon Press, London, 1997); Unity Temple: Frank Lloyd Wright (Phaidon Press, London, 1997); and Fallingwater: Frank Lloyd Wright (Phaidon Press, London, 1994).
+Currently at press are the following books he authored: Alvar Aalto: Art & Ideas (Phaidon Press), Marcel Breuer (Phaidon Press), and Aldo van Eyck (Yale University Press); and Local Architecture: Place Craft and Community (Princeton Architectural Press), which he edited.
+He is currently under contract for the books Steven Holl (Phaidon) and The Space Within: Interiority in Architecture (Reaktion Books), and has proposed the books Herman Hertzberger; On and By Louis Kahn: A Primer on Architectural Principles, with Michael Merrill; and Marcel Breuer: Koerfer House, with Michael Merrill.
+He is also currently researching monographs on a number of contemporary architects, including Wiel Arets, WG Clark, and MacKay-Lyons Sweetapple, as well as a study of the relationship between painting and architecture from 1900 to today.
 He edited and contributed essays to Frank Lloyd Wright: A Primer on Architectural Principles (Princeton Architectural Press, New York, 1991), Constructions: Studio Work from the University of Florida (University of Florida, Gainesville, 1993), ABSTRACT 1987-88, 1988-89, 1989-90, 1990-91 (Columbia University, New York, 1987-91), and Building: Machines – Pamphlet Architecture 12 (Princeton Architectural Press, New York, 1987).

 McCarter has contributed articles and chapters to numerous professional and scholarly publications, including The Encyclopedia of 20th Century Architecture; The Oxford Companion to United States History; The Great Builders; The Oxford Encyclopedia of Aesthetics; L'architrave, le plancher, la plate-bande; A New History of Construction, Volume II; 50 Key Thinkers on the Environment; The Limits of Form: Enrique Norten TEN Arquitectos; A Living Tradition: KPF Arkitekter; Common Places: Brian Healy; Dean-Wolf Architects: Constructive Continuum; Allied Works Architecture: Clyfford Still Museum; Wendell Burnette: Dialogues in Space; Ghost: Building an Architectural Vision; Archipelago: Essays on Architecture; Roma Razionalista: Roberto Caracciolo; Constructed Reality: The Architecture of Tanner Leddy Maytum Stacy; Concrete Places in a Landscape of Illusions: The Architecture of Donald Singer; Frank Lloyd Wright: Windows of the Darwin Martin House; Four Florida Moderns; Masters of Concrete; and to the professional and scholarly journals Ptah: Architecture Design Art (Finland); Global Architecture: Houses (Japan); Architektur & Bauforum (Austria); The Journal of the Society of Architectural Historians; Progressive Architecture; The Senses and Society (Canada); Contract; Hise (Slovenia); Architecture Today (UK); Ehituskuust (Estonia); Theology Today; Architect's Bulletin (Slovenia); Progetti (Italy); and Concrete International, among others.